mmanfro/rocketseat/README.md

-# rocketseat
+# Rocketseat starter course - NodeJS and ReactJS
- NodeJS and ReactJS basics
+ NodeJS back-end API with ReactJS frontend, using functional components instead of class components.<br/>